 M&P positions: To be paid for seven hours, a temporary employee must work 11 seven-hour days in the 30 days prior to the statutory holiday, and must be on active assignment the first working day following the stat.
-If you have worked less that 15 seven-hour days in the previous 30 days, your stat entitlement will be pro rated (based on 152 hours) as long as you return to work the day after the stat.
+If you have worked less that 15 seven-hour days in the previous 30 days, your stat entitlement will be pro rated (based on 152 hours) as long as you return to an active assignment the day after the stat.

 - Extended Health

-It is important to us that we provide the best service possible to our clients, and when you are unavailable, even for a day, we like to offer the department the option of another temporary employee until you are able to return.
+It is important that we provide the best service possible to our clients, and when you are unavailable, even for a day, we like to offer the department the option of another temporary employee until you are able to return.

 Please note that this information is for an employee with a CUPE 2950 status.
-If your employment status or affiliation changes, this information will change as well.
+If your employment status or affiliation changes, this information might change as well.
 Please contact Lucy Hovan in such a situation to get details.

 Vacations need to be pre-approved by us.
 We will make every effort to accommodate you, but due to the nature of “temp” work, we also need to accommodate the departments (our clients).
-So before you book a plane ticket or a hotel room, please e-mail your request to Sarah McDonagh.
+So before you book a plane ticket or a hotel room, please e-mail your request to Wendy Kutasiewich.
 She will contact the department on your behalf, make the necessary arrangements, and will email you the outcome.
 Your e-mail should include the dates of your vacation and the actual day you will be available to return to work.
-Please allow Lizzy enough time to respond to your requests: notify her at least one (1) week in advance of your vacation plans for vacation requests that are less than one (1) week and at least two (2) weeks’ notice for any vacation request of more than one (1) week.
+Please allow her enough time to respond to your requests: notify her at least one (1) week in advance of your vacation plans for vacation requests that are less than one (1) week and at least two (2) weeks’ notice for any vacation request of more than one (1) week.

 The busiest time of year at UBC Hiring Solutions is between August 15 and September 30.
 As such, we apply a vacation blackout period during that time and we may have difficulty accommodating any requests during this period.